Friday, April 21, 2023

 The lamp went out.
 The blizzard lasted for a day.

 Markun went out into the courtyard.
-The wind was whistling through a cloud of snow, and sometimes the blizzard broke through above, and one or two frightened stars were visible in the gray sky, as if they were nearby.
+The wind was whistling through a cloud of snow, and sometimes when the blizzard broke through above, one or two frightened stars were visible in the gray sky, as if they were closely near.

 Markun called out.
 A cold clump hit him in the face and dripped down his shirt.
 For a moment everything was suddenly quiet and a nearby star was smiling at him.

 "How many stars are we able to see, and how many are we unable to see?", thought Markun. - "They glow with a reflected light from alien suns.
-And if strong, intelligent beings live on other stars: they'll surely convert this light into labor, absorb it with their machines and their worlds would not be visible to us, they would be dark, and maybe, close to the earth, is a large dark planet, closer than the moon, that we know nothing about.
-It would absorb all the energy from light and heat, not produce any reflections, and would be invisible, dead to us."
+And if strong, intelligent beings live on other stars: they'll surely convert this light into labor, absorb it with their machines, making their worlds unseen to us, they'd be dark, and maybe, close to the earth there's a large dark planet, closer than the moon, that we know nothing about.
+It could absorb all the energy from the light and the heat, not produce any reflection, and would be invisible, dead to us."

 Markun returned home.
 The lamp went out and the wick burned with a distant red spark.
 He lay down on the floor and froze until morning.

 Months passed.
 Markun procured, from somewhere, two gas pipes of a specific size, bent them into spirals and made an approximate model of his turbine.
-But he didn't immediately try it out, but rather hid it in a barn and forgot about it.
-Now, the days of anxious happiness of anticipation were stretched out for him.
+But he didn't experiment with it right away, rather he stashed it in a barn and forgot about it for a while.
+Now, days of anxious happiness of anticipation were stretched out for him.

 Markun believed in himself.
 He knew that no, there could be no mistake in the concealed machine.
 It will work.
 Its power is limitless.
 He, Markun, conquered numerous forces.
 Still, nobody knows anything yet.
-They don't know that it was he, who in his weak hands, gave mankind a new hammer of insane power.
+They don't know that it was he, who from his weak hands, would give mankind a new hammer of insane power.

-Once he spent half a day unloading firewood from a train car at the railway station, and with the money he earned he bought a red rattle for a blind child who lived with his neighbors in a barn, where he was locked in by his mother, so that he wouldn't run out and kill himself when she left for work.
-He was so accustomed to the barn that he did not cry there, and did not know how to play or laugh.
+Once he spent half a day unloading firewood from a train car at the railway station, and with the money he earned he bought a red rattle for a blind child who lived with his neighbors in a barn, where he was locked in by his mother, so that he wouldn't run out and get himself killed when she left for work.
+He was so accustomed to the barn that he didn't cry there, nor did he know how to play nor laugh.

 The cool spring sky was growing darker, as if it was rising.
 And from the edge of the field, fog was creeping upwards.